abajwa-hw/hdp-datascience-demo/README.md

 ipython notebook --profile spark
 ```

-##### Launch demo on HDP 2.2
+##### Launch demo on HDP 2.1

-To run the python demo execute below then point your browser to port where ipython notebook starts on and open airline_python.ipynb (on HDP 2.1) or airline_python-2.2.ipynb (on HDP 2.2)
+To run the python demo execute below then point your browser to port where ipython notebook starts on and open airline_python.ipynb
 e.g. http://sandbox.hortonworks.com:9999
 ```